WADA Issues Dope Testing Guidelines Amid Coronavirus Pandemic

 Collectors should also ask athletes if they have any symptoms or if they or anyone at the collection site are in the groups thought to be at heightened risk from COVID-19.

-If test collection personnel are found to have contracted the virus, athletes they tested should be informed and vice versa, WADA said on Friday.
+If test collection personnel are found to have contracted the virus, athletes they tested should be informed and vice versa, WADA said.

 Protective wear such as masks should be used and work surfaces disinfected, and if local conditions limit what testing can occur then ADOs should "consider focusing their testing program on targeted athletes from high risk sports and disciplines," WADA said.